seanfraga/PacificPlaylist/index.md

-## What does the Pacific Ocean sound like to you?
+## What does the Pacific Ocean sound like to you and you and you?
 ### A ukulele strummed quietly in a boathouse?

 You can use the [editor on GitHub](https://github.com/seanfraga/PacificPlaylist/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.